Paragordius varius: Development

 The life cycle of nematomorphs has four stages: the first is the egg, which takes about 10–12 days to complete its larval development after being laid.
 Second is the pre-parasitic larva that hatches from the egg; the fully developed larva remains in the egg 7–10 days before hatching.

 The hatched larvae use a paratenic host (a transport host) to transition from freshwater water to land habitats.
 Larvae swim freely in the water, and are ingested by insects.
 The free-living larvae only survive a few days.
 In the paratenic host, the larvae penetrate the insect's gut to enter its body cavity.
 In the muscular or intestinal regions the worm encysts.

 Insect paratenic hosts will go through varying numbers of molts until they finally metamorphose into adult insects.
-The metamorphesis is not affected by the P. varius infection.
+The metamorphosis is not affected by the P. varius infection.

 The cysts themselves survive host metamorphosis and wait for the host to be consumed by a potential definitive host, either through predation or scavenging.
 In the definitive hosts they excyst and mature into adults.

 The final stage of the nematomorphs is the free-living aquatic adult; the development only takes about thirty days where the P. varius is able to produce three generations in one year.
 They break through the body wall of the host and become free-living.
 Eventually the P. varius will leave the definitive host when the host is near water.
 This is done by manipulating its host to migrate to a shallow body of water.

 Host species

-Paragordius varius infects insect species in the order orthoptera for definitive hosts, specifcially Tettigoniidea and Gryllidea, such as Gryllus firmus.
+Paragordius varius infects insect species in the order orthoptera for definitive hosts, specifically Tettigoniidea and Gryllidea, such as Gryllus firmus.

 Intermediate, or paratenic, hosts include snails, mosquitos, and other small aquatic insects.
 It does not infect mammals.